 Points – are percentage points of the loan amount.

-Pre-Approval – pre-approval is the step after pre-qualification in which credit and initial information has been provided and assessed.
+Pre-Approval – pre-approval is the step after pre-qualification in which credit and initial information have been provided and assessed.
 Passing pre-approval allows the borrower to begin the loan process.

 Principal – the amount of money that is borrowed for the mortgage.
-The principal amount that is owed decrease when the borrower makes regular monthly payments.
+The principal amount that is owed decreases when the borrower makes regular monthly payments.